valschmidt/pgnuplot/README.md

 	-fCsubstr(c#[4],0,3)+substr(c#[4],3,length(c#[4]))/60_substr(c#[2],0,2)+substr(c#[2],2,length(c#[2]))/60

 The second optional file argument is a delimiter.
-We so this with the "D" flag, for example "D," for a comma delimited file or "D\t" for a tab delimited file.
-When the "D" flag is not specified, white space is the default.
+We so this with the `D` flag, for example `D,` for a comma delimited file or `D\t` for a tab delimited file.
+When the `D` flag is not specified, white space is the default.

 We may also speicfy the point type to plot with the "P" flag.
 Here the options are the same as are available in gnuplot - points, dots, lines, linespoints, etc.

-Each of the file arguments are strung together with :'s as shown above and as we said before, the sets of arguments for each file are strung together with ::.
+Each of the file arguments are strung together with `:`'s as shown above and as we said before, the sets of arguments for each file are strung together with `::`.

 Other Arguments:

 	-t'Title'
 	-p'Xlabel'
 	-q'Ylabel'

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjM0MDY5MjIwXX0=
+eyJoaXN0b3J5IjpbLTEyMjk1MjIyNDFdfQ==
 -->